hack5t3r1sk/rmshell/README.md

 # rmshell

 ## About me
-*rmshell* is a tool to help you resolve [root-me.org](https://www.root-me.org/) challenges over a SOCKS proxy.
+*rmshell* is a tool to help you resolve [root-me.org](https://www.root-me.org/) challenges withou any browser.

 It helps you in several ways:
 * Organization